WyattMorrison/Bicycle-Case-Study/README.md

 The casual riders see their number of trips increase until it peaks at 5:00 PM and then begins to decrease.
 Member riders see a surge in usage during morning and evening rush hours.

+## Duration of Trips
 <img src="images/Duration%20By%20Month%20Dash.png" />

+The average ride duration for members was consistent throughout the year.
+For casual riders, the months of March, April, and May had longer ride durations in comparison to other months.

 <img src="images/Duration%20By%20Day%20Dash.png" />

+For ride duration by day, members are consistent during the week with a slight increase on the weekends.
+Casual riders have some fluctuations during the week and see a large increase during the weekends.

 <img src="images/Duration%20By%20Hour%20Dash.png" />

+Member riders' ride duration is reletively consistent throughout the day.
+Casual riders' ride duration fluctuates throughout the day, with the longest ride durations being between 10:00 AM and 2:00 PM.

+Overall, casual riders' ride duration is about 2-2.5 times longer than member riders throughout the year,week, and day.
+While casual riders have longer ride duration in comparison to member riders, they ride less frequently.

+## Distance of Trips
 <img src="images/Distance%20By%20Month%20Dash.png" />

+During December, January, and February both casual and member riders have the smalled amount of distance travelled mainly due to weather.
+For casual riders, April, May and June are the peak months for distance travelled.
+Meanwhile, member riders' peak months are June, July, and August.
+Overall, casual members have slighly longer ride distances for most months compared to member riders.

 <img src="images/Distance%20By%20Day%20Dash.png" />

+For distance travelled by day both casual and member riders follow the same pattern throughout the week.
+There is a slight increase in distance on Wednesday's compared to the other weekday's and then the distance travelled peaks during the weekends.
+The only difference is that casual riders have a travel distance that is slightly longer than members.

 <img src="images/Distance%20By%20Hour%20Dash.png" />

+On average, casual riders have a longer travel distance of 2.30 kilometers compared to 2.15 kilometers for members.
+Members' peak riding hours are between 4:00 AM and 7:00 AM while casual riders' peak riding hours are between 10:00 AM and 5:00 PM.

 <img src="images/Distance%20By%20Bike%20Dash.png" />

+For bike types, the ride distance varies.
+Classic bikes have a big difference in distance travelled between the ttwo rider types, with casual riders having a distance of 2.3 kilometers and members having a distance of 2.05 kilometers.
+Docked bikes have the longest distance travelled with casual riders travelling on average 2.65 kilometers (members did not have any data for docked bikes).
+Lastly, electric bikes are similar with casual riders having a average distance travelled of 2.34 kilometers compared to 2.35 kilometers for members.

 <img src="images/Start%20Location%20Dash.png" />
 <img src="images/End%20Location%20Dash.png" />